Pamela Cundell

+Early life

+Pamela Cundell was born in Croydon, Surrey, in 1920 into a show business family, and trained at the Guildhall School of Music and Drama, before gaining experience in rep and summer shows as a stand up comic.

 Career

-Making her first television appearance in 1957 with Peter Sellers and Michael Bentine, she worked with many of the comic performers of her time, including Frankie Howerd, Benny Hill and Bill Fraser, the last of whom she married in 1981; he died in 1987.
+Making her first television appearance in 1957 with Peter Sellers and Michael Bentine, she worked with many of the comic performers of her time, including Frankie Howerd, Benny Hill and Bill Fraser, the last of whom she was married to.
 A semi-regular in Dad's Army as Mrs Fox, her character married Lance-Corporal Jones (Clive Dunn) in the final episode.

 Cundell appeared in many television shows, including Bless This House, as Peggy, The Bill, On the Buses, Potter, Are You Being Served?
-Casualty, Z-Cars, and Big Deal, The Borrowers London’s Burning and, in 2005–06, as Nora Swann in EastEnders.
+Casualty, Z-Cars, and Big Deal, The Borrowers, London’s Burning and, in 2005–06, as Nora Swann in EastEnders.
 She worked in the theatre, including pantomime, and appeared in several feature films.

-On 3 August 2008 Pamela Cundell was interviewed, alongside Ian Lavender, Bill Pertwee and Frank Williams, about her time on Dad's Army for the 40th anniversary tribute show Jonathan Ross Salutes Dad's Army.
+On 3 August 2008 Pamela Cundell was interviewed, alongside Ian Lavender, Bill Pertwee and Frank Williams, about her time on Dad's Army for the 40th anniversary tribute programme Jonathan Ross Salutes Dad's Army, presented by Ross.
 She explained that her character Mrs Fox was so called because of the fox fur which she always wore draped over her shoulders.
-Following her death in 2015 and Williams in 2022, Ian Lavender is now the last surviving major Dad's Army cast member.

-Pamela Cundell was involved with amateur theatre in her later years and was President of the Harlequins Theatre Club of Mill Hill, where she directed several shows along with fellow Dad's Army actor Frank Williams.
+Pamela Cundell was involved with amateur theatre in her later years and was President of the Harlequins Theatre Club of Mill Hill, where she directed several shows, along with fellow Dad's Army actor Frank Williams.

-Personal life
+Personal life and death

-Pam Cundell was born in 1920 into a show business family and trained at the Guildhall School of Music and Drama before gaining experience in rep and summer shows as a stand up comic.

-In 1981 she married the Scottish born actor William Simpson Fraser aka Bill Fraser.
-He died from emphysema in Bushey, Hertfordshire, aged 79 on 9th September 1987.
-(See Wikipedia entry for Bill Fraser).
+In 1981, she married the Scottish-born actor William Simpson Fraser, aka Bill Fraser.
+He died from emphysema in Bushey, Hertfordshire, aged 79, on 9 September 1987.

-She died at the age of 95 on 14 February 2015.
+Cundell died at the age of 95 on 14 February 2015.